-- 7. Launch Placement: Late in the cycle, Case Managers will facilitate a meeting between each Cadet and their respective hometown school counselor, likely on Zoom or some other virtual meeting platform.
+8. Launch Placement: Late in the cycle, Case Managers will facilitate a meeting between each Cadet and their respective hometown school counselor, likely on Zoom or some other virtual meeting platform.
 We term this "launch placement."
 It is essential for assessing how the credits earned in our program will integrate into their hometown school transcript as well as either planning their next academic semester or their graduation.
 It's also essential that you provide us your Cadet's hometown school contact information if your Cadet will not return to the same school they last attended.
 If you would like to participate in this meeting, please inform your Cadet's Case Manager.
-In the unlikely event that we do not complete this launch placement meeting, your Cadet's Case Manager may request you assist in coordinating this meeting between your Cadet and their hometown school counselor after completion of the residential phase of our program.
-If this is the case, please don't overlook the fact that you'll want to coordinate it as quickly as possible before counselors depart for the summer.
-Parents/guardians will also need to assist in finding their Cadet opportunities in their hometowns to return to a productive "placement" in either school, employment, military service, or official volunteer work beginning mid-June or early July 2024. - 8.
-Phone privileges: Cadets will have access to phones on Sunday, following the acclimation period.
-Cadets in good standing may be offered the ability to link to you via Microsoft Teams or Zoom appointments weekly, coordinated by their Cadre and/or Counselors.
+In the unlikely event that we do not complete this launch placement meeting, your Cadet and their hometown school counselor after completion of the residential phase of our program.
+If this is the case, please don't overlook the fact that you'll want to coordinate it as quickly as possible before counselors depart for the holidays.
+Parents/guardians will also need to assist in finding their Cadet opportunities in their hometown to return to a productive "placement" in either school, employment, military service, or official volunteer work beginning the week after commencement from the program.

+9. Phone privileges: Cadets will have access to phones on Sunday, following the acclimation period.
+Cadre and/or Counselors may occasionally coordinate Cadets in good standing the opportunity to link to you via Microsoft Teams or Zoom.
 Given the limited visitations and home passes, Cadets will always be able to call home for at least a short period of time, regardless of their individual performance status.
+WYCA provides Cadets phones for Sunday phone calls.
+Do not try to call back on the numbers you receive phone calls from on Sundays-Cadets share these and do not have access outside of their designated times.
 MAIL IS EXTREMELY IMPORTANT; please write your Cadet as often as possible.
 When Cadets struggle with their commitment or have behavior issues, we often discover through intervention that the reason for the issue is due to homesickness.
 Receiving letters from loved ones helps Cadets cope with their new environment.
 By writing letters often, you increase the chances that your Cadet will complete the program.